XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/technical.md

 > Go through the process again then back out at the payment screen.
 If it fails, contact support first if you're planning a refund.

-### How much storage does this game consume?

-> Should be around 5-6GB.
-Double, and it's classic dupe spaghetti.

 ### My game is lagging.
 Is there a way to make this playable?

 > [Gamepress guide to fixing client lag.](https://gamepress.gg/girlsfrontline/fixing-gfl-client-lag-possible-workarounds)